Sponsored Program Proposals-Definitions, Solicitation, Review, Approval and Submission

-- He/she will abide by all obligations applicable under VCU policies or other legal requirements
+- They will abide by all obligations applicable under VCU policies or other legal requirements

 - The proposal is complete in technical content, adheres to the norms of proper scholarship and responsible conduct of research, including proper citation and attribution in all text and graphics, complies with federal guidance on research integrity and is in accordance with all specifications from the sponsoring agency

-- If awarded, he/she will conduct in the project in accordance with all terms and conditions stipulated by the sponsoring agency and all applicable VCU policies and procedures.
+- If awarded, they will conduct in the project in accordance with all terms and conditions stipulated by the sponsoring agency and all applicable VCU policies and procedures.

-- He/she acknowledges that any false, fictitious, or fraudulent statements or claims may be subject to criminal, civil, or administrative penalties.
+- They acknowledge that any false, fictitious, or fraudulent statements or claims may be subject to criminal, civil, or administrative penalties.

-- He/she will provide a copy of this proposal to his/her chair and the chair(s) of other faculty involved in this proposal prior to submission to the School Dean(s).
+- They will provide a copy of this proposal to their chair and the chair(s) of other faculty involved in this proposal prior to submission to the School Dean(s).

 - School Dean(s) or designee must sign to certify: